Stock of the Day

 Here are some ways that investors could benefit from investing in HP Inc.:

-• HP Inc. has a strong dividend yield of 3.33%, which can provide a steady income stream for investors.
-The company recently declared a dividend of $0.2894 per share, reflecting its commitment to returning value to shareholders.
+• HP Inc. has recently declared a quarterly dividend of $0.2894 per share, translating to an annualized yield of 4.65%, which can provide a steady income stream for investors.

 HP Bear Case